bytefish/ODataAuthorization/README.md

 ## Usage

-In your `Program.cs` file you'll need to add the Policy and Require it for your Endpoints:
+In your `Program.cs` file you'll need to add a policy and require it for your endpoints:

 ```csharp
 using ODataAuthorization;